ExtendRealityLtd/VRTK/README.md

   * **Pointer Length:** The length of the projected forward pointer beam, this is basically the distance able to point from the controller potiion.
-  * **Pointer Density:** The number of spheres to render in the beam bezier curve.
+  * **Pointer Density:** The number of items to render in the beam bezier curve.
 A high number here will most likely have a negative impact of game performance due to large number of rendered objects.
   * **Show Pointer Cursor:** A cursor is displayed on the ground at the location the beam ends at, it is useful to see what height the beam end location is, however it can be turned off by toggling this.
-  * **Pointer Cursor Radius:** The size of the ground pointer cursor, This number also affects the size of the spheres in the bezier curve beam.
-The larger the raduis, the larger the spheres will be.
+  * **Pointer Cursor Radius:** The size of the ground pointer cursor, This number also affects the size of the objects in the bezier curve beam.
+The larger the raduis, the larger the objects will be.
+  * **Custom Pointer Tracer:** A custom Game Object can be applied here to use instead of the default sphere for the beam tracer.
+The custom Game Object will match the rotation of the controller.
+  * **Custom Pointer Cursor:** A custom Game Object can be applied here to use instead of the default flat cylinder for the pointer cursor.

 The Bezier Pointer object extends the `SteamVR_WorldPointer` abstract class and therefore emits the same events and payload.